gromnitsky/grepfeed/README.md

 ### web client

 A web client is a simple React SPA that internally talks to the above server.
-If you indeed had build the web client, run the server w/ the compiled files directory, as:

-	$ NODE_PATH=node_modules ../grepfeed/server/index.js production/client

-Then open http://127.0.0.1:3000 in your browser.
+If you have started the server, open http://127.0.0.1:3000 in your browser.

 # License